Miss Lilly’s 7A Cafe 109 Avenue A, New York, NY 10009

 With Labor Day around the corner, it was a coincidence that my friend had her birthday dinner at Miss Lily’s 7A recently.
-Miss Lilys is a Caribbean inspired restaurant that makes you feel like you’re in a shack in Montego Bay, Jamaica (but you’re really in the Lower East Side of New York).
+Miss Lilys is a Caribbean inspired restaurant that makes you feel like you’re in a shack on a Montego Bay beach (but you’re really in the Lower East Side of New York).
 Upon entering, I was serenaded by the sweet sounds of old school reggae music.
 The birthday dinner, unlike many others I’ve been to, was family style.
 Basically, we had a large selection of food, 2-drinks and dessert for $50.

 The appetizers included: Roast Corn, Kale Salad, Jerk Chicken Wings, and Cod Fish Balls.
-My favorite was definitely the Cod Fish balls.
-For a main course we had, Salmon, Shrimp-On-A-Stick, Cold Slaw, Macaroni and Cheese, Rice and Peas, Roti Skin & Curry, and Jerk Pork.
-For dessert we had Banana Pudding.
+My favorite was definitely the Cod Fishballs.
+For the main course we had, Salmon, Shrimp-On-A-Stick, Cole Slaw, Macaroni and Cheese, Rice and Peas, Roti Skin & Curry, and Jerk Pork.
+For dessert, we had Banana Pudding.
 The Rum Punch was the bomb.
 I tried a little bit of everything, and it was pretty tasty.
 But I must say the best part of the experience at Miss Lilly’s was the music.
-We danced non-stop into the next morning.
+We danced non-stop into the wee hours of the morning.
 The restaurant was seconds away from kicking us out. #Goodtimes

 Check out Miss Lily’s 7A if you’re ever in LES.

 I took time in the morning just to relax.
 It was Sunday, so I read my bible, prayed and sat in silence—completely left with my thoughts.
 I was at peace.
 My first stop would be the Art Institute of Chicago.
 My plan was to get there by 10:30am when it first opened but once I got outside on Magnificent Mile, I was entranced by the liveliness around me.